-Dr. Marshall is also subject to an agreement relating to confidentiality, assignment of inventions, and a one-year non-solicitation and non-competition covenant.
+Mr. Ellis is also subject to an agreement relating to confidentiality, assignment of inventions, and a sixmonth nonsolicitation and noncompetition covenant.

-Outstanding Equity Awards at Fiscal Year-End - 2020
+Outstanding Equity Awards at Fiscal Year-End - 2019

-The following table summarizes, for each of our named executive officers, the number of ordinary shares underlying outstanding share options and share awards held as of December 31, 2020.
+The following table summarizes, for each of our named executive officers, the number of ordinary shares underlying outstanding share options and share awards held as of December 31, 2019.